Teen Leadership Collective: Family/Guardian Frequently Asked Questions

 What types of activities will teens be doing during the program?

-Participants’ main goal will be to design and host a public event focusing on a social topic, allowing them to express their creativity and leadership.
+Participants’ main goal will be to work with National Gallery staff to design and host a public event focusing on a social topic, allowing them to express their creativity and leadership.
 As they work toward this goal, teens will be engaging in workshops geared toward mindfulness, career development, community building, discussing the role of art in society, and connecting with local artists.

 Will lunch be provided?